What is the mind exactly? Is it your brain, your consciousness, the reality of your being, or is it indeterminable and unquantifiable?

 A great number of highly intelligent, talented and responsible presenters find certain features of the mind equally annoying.
 Their inner voice asks questions like, ‘Why is it that I:

-– I know what I’m talking about so why do I feel so anxious?
+– Know what I’m talking about so why do I feel so anxious?

-– I hate it when presenters read slides to me so why do I do exactly the same to my audience?
+– Hate it when presenters read slides to me so why do I do exactly the same to my audience?

-– I know I speak too fast but I also know how to speak slowly so why can’t I slow down when presenting?
+– Know I speak too fast but I also know how to speak slowly so why can’t I slow down when presenting?

-– I would never dream of speaking in a monotone voice to my family so why do I do it at work?
+– Would never dream of speaking in a monotone voice to my family so why do I do it at work?

-– I make eye contact easily in a one to one conversation or with friends or family so why is it so hard to do so when I’m presenting?
+– Make eye contact easily in a one to one conversation or with friends or family so why is it so hard to do so when I’m presenting?